Georgie Price: Career

 As a vaudeville child star, Price introduced the Edwards-Madden song "By the Light of the Silvery Moon" in Gus Edwards' revue School Boys and Girls in 1909.
 As a boy he performed on Broadway with another child Lila Lee (later a well-known film actress).
 He was a contemporary on vaudeville with George Jessel, Walter Winchell and Eddie Cantor.

 As an adult professional, he drew comparisons to Al Jolson and Eddie Cantor.
 His theme song was "Bye Bye Blackbird".

 A bitter dispute with Shubert theatre magnate, Jacob J. Shubert, caused Price by the late 1920s to give up show business to work as a Wall Street stockbroker.
 He bought a seat on the New York Stock Exchange.
 Shubert had originally hired Price with the promise to turn him into a major headliner but then reneged and in turn refused to fulfill the financial obligations on Price's contract.

 Georgie Price appeared in the stage show at the Mastbaum Theatre in Philadelphia, Pennsylvania, with Barto and Mann and Maria Gambarelli (Gamby) in March 1932.

-Personal life and demise
+Personal life and death

 Price was married three times.
 He was married to Berenice Page from 1921 to 1927; they divorced.
 Price's third marriage was to Catherine Alexandra Marshall from 1942 to 1963 when they divorced.
 They had two children.
 In all, Price had four offspring: sons Peter and George Marshall, and daughters Lisa and Mrs. John W. Larsen.

 Price died in New York, aged 63.